 - Alumni may ask for an email exception so they will need to be removed from an email communication.
 You can hard copy mail them until we hear otherwise.

-- Send all changes of record to the Office of Alumni Relations, email@example.com, call (773) 442-4205, or submit electronically to the Alumni Contact form.
+- Send all changes of record to the Office of Alumni Relations by email at firstname.lastname@example.org, by phone at (773) 442-4205, or submit electronically to the Alumni Contact form.

 - Information may be used only for purpose stated above.